first-time-buyer-pic

 Aaron Strutt Image

-The biggest banks and building societies typically lend between four times single and joint salaries up to 5.5 times single and joint incomes.
+The biggest banks and building societies typically lend between four times single and joint salaries and up to 5.5 times single and joint incomes.
+In some circumstances, small or specialist lenders can allow you to borrow six times your salary.

 If you are a single applicant with a clear credit history earning at least £75,000, borrowing up to £412,500 may be possible.
 If you have a partner going onto the mortgage and they earn £75,000, this could increase to £825,000.